TokTok/c-toxcore/docs/DHT_Group_Chats_Packet_Spec.md

 `32 bytes: public signature key`

 #### Description
 Contains a topic as well as information used to validate the topic.
 Sent when the topic changes, or in response to a `SYNC_REQUEST` in which the topic flag is set.
-A topic must be greater than 0 bytes in length, and may not exceed `TOX_GROUP_MAX_TOPIC_LENGTH` bytes.
+A topic may not exceed `TOX_GROUP_MAX_TOPIC_LENGTH` bytes in length.

 For further information on topic validation see: `docs/DHT-Group-Chats.md`